wteskey/javascript-intro-to-functions-lab-bootcamp-prep-000/README.md

-JavaScript Intro to Functions Lab
+hat to JavaScript Intro to Functions Lab
 ---

 ## Objectives